szlike/open-table-app/questions.md

 **What would you add to your solution if you had more time?** <br />

-Using keystroke (keyup or keydown) instead of button to trigger search and refine action.
+add debounce method to keystroke onChange method.
 Will add pagination and mouse-scroll to load more result in case responses are huge.
 These can improve performance.

 **What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.** <br />